fluree/server/README.md

 - If a server fails, it is auto-detected and the work of the server is redistributed to the remaining servers in the cluster
 - If a server joins, work is redistributed to include the new server

+## Development

+### Git hooks

+- Run `bb git-hooks install`
+    - This will set up a pre-commit git hook that checks your staged changes with cljfmt and clj-kondo.